geneleaf/docs.geneleaf/Glossary.rst

         The observable characteristics in an individual resulting from the expression of genes; the clinical presentation of an individual with a particular genotype.

     point mutation
+    point variant
         A genetic alteration caused by the substitution of a single nucleotide for another nucleotide.
 Also called point variant.

-    point variant
-        A genetic alteration caused by the substitution of a single nucleotide for another nucleotide.
-Also called point mutation.

-    polymerase chain reaction
-        A procedure that produces millions of copies of a short segment of DNA through repeated cycles of: (1) denaturation, (2) annealing, and (3) elongation.
-Polymerase chain reaction is a very common procedure in molecular genetic testing and may be used to generate a sufficient quantity of DNA to perform a test (e.g., allele-specific amplification, trinucleotide repeat quantification).
-Also called PCR.

     polymorphism
         A common mutation.
 “Common” is typically defined as an allele frequency of at least 1%.
 All genes occur in pairs, except when x and y chromosomes are paired in males; thus a polymorphism with an allele frequency of 1% would be found in about 2% of the population, with most carriers having one copy of the polymorphism and one copy of the normal allele.